KindleModding/kindlemodding.github.io/jailbreaking/WatchThis.md

 12. The device will now reboot into a jailbroken state

 You are now ready to check the [`Post Jailbreak`](./post-jailbreak/) section for what to do now.

+{: .note}
+WatchThis is unique in the sense that the `HotFix` must be installed before proceeding with other `Post Jailbreak` items

 # Troubleshooting
 If you had any issue with the above steps...